dsmits/vehiclesimulator/README.md

 The server will listen to port 8000 by default.
 The desired port can be added as argument: java -jar vehiclesimulator.jar 9000

+<h2>Calling the server</h2>
-The simulator can be operated through http requests:
+The simulator can be operated through http requests.

 There are several context paths that can be called: